Old Manali-'Dev Bhumi' - 'The Valley of the Gods'

 I live on the side of a mountain and look out at snow covered peaks on three sides.
 In the midst of all this beauty, I feel vulnerable and at the mercy of greater forces than what I can muster.
 I need not believe in this.
 I can see it.
 I feel closer to the sun and the moon.
 I observe the cycling of the seasons and the waxing and waning of the moon.
 To be closer to nature is to be less insulated.
 In some ways, that makes one more grounded in what is actually true. . . the reality that our lives are largely out of our control.

-When I look around, nature is extremely beautiful and at the same time, it is a big killing machine.
-Death is much closer to the surface of life here.
-Death is not hidden here, like in the West.
-It is good to know the real scheme of things in the world.
+When I look around, nature is extremely beautiful and at the same time, death is much closer to the surface of life here; it is not hidden, like in the West.
+It is good to know the real nature of things in the world.
 Somehow such knowledge is healing.

 Suddenly, Hadimba showed up on the scene and seeing his sister in human form and talking to Bhima, realized that she had betrayed him.
 He roared in anger and said that he would kill them both and then eat the others, but Bhima engaged him in a terrible fight and killed him.